WarlockW/uer/Preprocess-the-data.md

 - prefixlm：prefix language model
 - seq2seq：sequence to sequence

 Notice that we should use the corpus (*--corpus_path*) whose format is in accordance with the target.
-More examples are found in [More pretraining models](https://github.com/dbiir/UER-py/wiki/More-pretraining-models).
+More use cases are found in [Pretraining model examples](https://github.com/dbiir/UER-py/wiki/Pretraining-model-examples).

 *--processes_num n* denotes that n processes are used for pre-processing.
 More processes can speed up the preprocess stage but lead to more memory consumption. <br>
 *--dup_factor* denotes that instances are duplicated multiple times (when using static masking).
 Static masking is used in BERT.
 The masked words are determined in pre-processing stage. <br>